France Telecom's CEO in hospital ahead of court decision

 The corruption probe has put Richard, whose contract at state-backed France Telecom is up for renewal next year, in a delicate position with the government, which owns 27 percent of the group and chooses its chief executive.

-The Socialist government has not yet replaced any of the bosses of the major state-owned companies such as utilities EDF (EDF.PA) or GDF GSZ.PA, but could move on Richard if the Tapie case is seen as preventing him from carrying out his duties.
+The Socialist government has not yet replaced any of the bosses of the major state-owned companies such as utilities EDF or GDF, but could move on Richard if the Tapie case is seen as preventing him from carrying out his duties.

 Bruno le Roux, the leader of the Socialists in the National Assembly, said in a television interview on Wednesday that the decision should be made by France Telecom's board.
 Three of the 15 board members are government representatives.